JB060/hangman/README.md

     - Was this achieved?
         - Yes
     - How was this achieved?
-        - This was achieved by using a simple 1 for yes or 2 for no for each time the user needs to make a choice other than when they are choosing a letter as their guess.
+        - This was achieved by using a simple  yes or no each time the user needs to make a choice other than when they are choosing a letter as their guess.

  - I want the game to run in a smooth loop to allow the user to keep playing as many times as they'd like to.
     - Was this achieved?
         - Yes
     - How was this achieved?
-        - If a play either loses or wins the game it will ask them if they would like to play again 1 for yes and 2 for no. If the user decides they don't want to play anymore it will show a message saying GoodBye but also state that if they would like to carry on playing all they need to do is either refresh the page or click on the run program button above.
+        - If a play either loses or wins the game it will ask them if they would like to play again "YES" or "NO".
+If the user decides they don't want to play anymore it will show a message saying GoodBye but also state that if they would like to carry on playing all they need to do is either refresh the page or click on the run program button above.

 - To make it clear to the user how many tries they have left until the game is over.
     - Was this achieved?